sanskrit/sanskrit.github.io/content/groups/dyuganga/_index.md

 The choice of material is heavily depends on the special interests of its current director (vedas, kalpa, purANa-s).

 ## Incorporation संस्थापनम्
-Currently, the group members are hosted under the aegis of shrI manjunath's [Cleverkare](cleverkare.com), an entirely unrelated business.
+Currently, the group is hosted under the aegis of shrI manjunath's [Cleverkare](cleverkare.com), an entirely unrelated business.